xelfe/weefee_project/wiki/Command-Reference.md

 - Servo angle ranges may be limited by mechanical constraints
 - Position commands are relative to the default standing position
 - Orientation commands are relative to the flat orientation (roll=0, pitch=0, yaw=0)
+- Battery monitoring is performed automatically in the background
+- The system uses a 2S LiPo battery (7.4V nominal)
+- Low battery threshold is set at approximately 7.0V
+- Critical battery threshold is set at approximately 6.6V

+## Last Updated

+May 9, 2025